 Optimization 2: Serve files from disk or memory

 HTML needs static files such as CSS, fonts, images, all of which causes network requests.
 For a long time we had an HTTP server running that we pointed puppeteer / Chromium to.
 However, this is both slow and is another source of unreliability, as occasionally the server could be unresponsive on high loads.
 And this setup seemed complex when the aim is just to serve HTML authored by my team!
 There is a better way.
-Puppeteer has a network interception APIs, which one could use to serve static files from the local filesystem.
+Puppeteer has network interception APIs, which one could use to serve static files from the local filesystem.
 Using this API also prevents CORS issues.

 const fs = require('node:fs');